Providing Rapid Diagnostics

 A precise rapid diagnosis can have a profound impact on patient outcomes.

-The earlier rapid Whole Genome Sequencing™ is employed, the greater the potential patient benefit.
+The earlier rapid Whole Genome Sequencing™ is employed, the greater the potential benefit.

 Why Choose Rady Children’s Institute for Genomic Medicine®?